MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-metrics-logs.md

 ms.topic: conceptual
 ---

-# Recommendations for collecting performance metrics and logs: PE 04
+# Recommendations for collecting performance data: PE 04

-Metrics and logs are essential for monitoring your workload and resolving performance issues fast.
-Without the right metrics and logs, you lose visibility into the use and performance of a workload.
-A loss of visibility makes troubleshooting, remediation, and tuning more difficult.
+Collecting performance data refers to the process of gathering metrics and logs that provide information about the performance of a workload.
+This data includes numerical values, known as metrics, that describe the state of the system at a particular point in time, as well as logs that contain different types of data organized into records.
+Collecting performance data allows you to monitor and analyze the performance of the workload.
+You can use this information to identify performance bottlenecks, troubleshoot issues, optimize resource allocation, and make data-driven decisions to improve the overall performance efficiency.

+Without data-driven insights, you may be unaware of underlying performance issues or opportunities for optimization.
+This can result in slower response times, decreased throughput, increased resource usage, and ultimately, a suboptimal user experience.
+Additionally, the lack of performance data makes it difficult to diagnose and troubleshoot issues in a timely manner, leading to prolonged downtime and reduced productivity.

 **Definitions**